23 March 2019

 SAFe might be its own worst enemy.
 You can’t really “scale” agile.
 It’s a set of ideas designed to help teams to become more effective.
 Layering a portfolio management process over the top risks suffocating the very things that improve the productivity of individual development teams.
 There are plenty of command-and-control structures out there being justified in the name of “agile”.

-Ultimately, the approaches should be complimentary.
+Ultimately, agile practices and SAFe should be complimentary.
 After all, they operate on two very different dimensions.
 Where agile practices focus on the dynamics of team delivery, SAFe considers how self-managing teams can fit into a wider organisational framework.
 The danger is that this focus on the team is reduced to a nuance that gets lost in the small print of a sprawling framework.